 This is the only supplement here that is in liquid form.

 Each drop gives you 1,000 IU, so you can easily choose whatever dose you want.

 Unlike pretty much all others, it has vitamin K2 built-in as well.
 You get 136 mcg per drop, which is a tiny bit over 100% of the RDA for an adult male.

 The drops also include coconut oil and olive oil, which provide the fats you need to absorb the vitamins effectively.

 MRM makes a wide range of vegan supplements.
-I first tried one of theirs when I came across their vegan protein powder, and they make pretty high quality stuff.
+I first tried one of theirs when I came across MRM’s vegan protein powder, and they make pretty high quality stuff.

 This vitamin comes in a standard sized capsule, with 5,000 IU per serving.
-You might want to split it up into halves if you think that’s too much.
+Great for someone looking for high doses, but you can always split it up into halves if you think that’s too much.